+We begin by presenting the relevant background of the Hadwiger conjecture, briefly reviewing the difficulties encountered by previous researchers, and outlining the central idea of graph embeddings in higher-dimensional spaces.

 It is easy to see that the Hadwiger conjecture is trivial for $t=2,3$, and Hadwiger himself proved the case $t=4$ \cite{diestel2025graph}.
-In 1937, Wagner established that a finite graph is planar if and only if it contains neither $K_5$ nor $K_{3,3}$ as a minor (Wagner's theorem \cite{bondy2008graph}); Based on this result, he showed that the four color theorem is equivalent to the Hadwiger conjecture when $t=5$.
+In 1937, Wagner established that a finite graph is planar if and only if it contains neither $K_5$ nor $K_{3,3}$ as a minor \cite{bondy2008graph}; based on this result, he showed that the Four Color Theorem is equivalent to the Hadwiger conjecture when $t=5$.
 In 1993, Robertson, Seymour, and Thomas \cite{robertson1993hadwiger} proved the conjecture for $t=6$.
 For the case $t \geq 7$, some partial results are known.
 In the 1980s, Kostochka \cite{kostochka1984lower} and Thomason \cite{thomason1984extremal} independently proved that every graph with no $K_t$ minor has average degree $O(t \sqrt{\log t})$, and thus can be colored with $O(t \sqrt{\log t})$ colors.
-Subsequent improvements of this bound have led to proofs that such graphs are $O(t \log^{\beta} t)$-colorable (with $\beta > \tfrac{1}{4}$) \cite{delcourt2025reducing} and even $O(t \log \log t)$-colorable \cite{norin2019breaking}.
+Subsequent improvements of this bound have led to proofs that such graphs are $O(t \log^{\beta} t)$-colorable (with $\beta > \tfrac{1}{4}$) \cite{norin2019breaking} and even $O(t \log \log t)$-colorable \cite{delcourt2025reducing}.

 When $t=5$, the Hadwiger conjecture can be decomposed into a planar embedding problem and a coloring problem.
 For the case $t \geq 6$, we also aim to adopt a similar approach, decomposing the Hadwiger conjecture into the problem of graph embedding in $\mathbb{R}^d$ and the problem of graph coloring in $\mathbb{R}^d$.
 Actually, it is not feasible to directly study the embedding of graphs into high-dimensional Euclidean spaces.
 Cohen et al. \cite{cohen1997three} proved in 1995 that every finite graph embeds into $\mathbb{R}^3$.
 Since graphs are $1$-dimensional CW complexes, this result implies that studying graph embeddings into $\mathbb{R}^4$ or higher dimensions is trivial.
-In fact, Fritsch \cite{fritsch1990cellular} proved in 1993 a more general result concerning the embedding of CW-complexes into higher-dimensional spaces, stating that every countable and locally compact CW-complex of dimension $m$ can be embedded in $\mathbb{R}^{2m+1}$.
+In fact, Fritsch \cite{fritsch1990cellular} proved in 1993 a more general result concerning the embedding of CW complexes into higher-dimensional spaces, stating that every countable and locally compact CW complex of dimension $m$ can be embedded in $\mathbb{R}^{2m+1}$.

 In other words, in order to study the embedding of graphs into Euclidean spaces of dimension greater than two, it is necessary to geometrize the graphs, that is, to increase their dimension through certain mathematical constructions.